|

 ATC/DecoTel Candlesticks (1971 - 80s)

-Designer phones made out of "modern" high quality components
+Designer phones made out of "modern" high quality

-built to resemble the candlesticks made in the teens and twenties.
-Made
+components built to resemble the candlesticks made in the

-by ATC and sold by Western Electric, GTE and others.
-The straight shaft
+Electric, GTE and others.
+The straight shaft is black, the

-Some dials have metal fingerwheels and porcelain number plates.
-These are, in my opinion, of superior quality when compared
+These are, in my opinion, of superior quality when

-with the many other similar telephones that were available in the 1970s
+compared with the many other similar telephones that were

-and 1980s. $140, Woodgrained, shaped shaft. $150,
+available in the 1970s and 1980s. $140, Woodgrained, shaped shaft. $150,

 Bicentennial "Stars and Stripes".
 (For more info on Design Line sets, click here.) |

-| Celebrity (1975 - 80s)
+Celebrity (1975 - 80s)

-Designer phone made out of "modern" high quality components
+Designer phone made out of "modern" high quality

-built to resemble early European "French" phones.
-Ivory with
+components built to resemble early European "French"

-gold-colored accents and trim.
+phones.
+Ivory with gold-colored accents and trim.
 Occasionally available in aqua or TouchTone.
 (For more info on Design Line sets, click here.) |

 |